 Acts 4

-Peter and John Before the Council
+Peter and John before the Sanhedrin

-1And of them speaking to the people, the priests and the captain of the temple and the Sadducees came upon them, 2being distressed because of their teaching the people and proclaiming in Jesus the resurrection out from the dead.
+1And in their speaking to the people, the priests and the captain of the temple and the Sadducees came upon them, 2being distressed because of their teaching the people and proclaiming in Jesus the resurrection out from the dead.
 3And they laid hands on them and put them in custody until the next day; for it was already evening.
 4But many of those having heard the word believed, and the number of the men became about five thousand.

-8Then Peter, having been filled with the Holy Spirit, said to them, “Rulers of the people and elders, 9if we are being examined this day as to a good work to the ailing man, by what means he has been healed, 10let it be known to all of you, and to all the people of Israel, that in the name of Jesus Christ of Nazareth—whom you crucified, whom God raised out from the dead—in Him this man stands before you sound.
+8Then Peter, having been filled with the Holy Spirit, said to them, “Rulers of the people and elders, 9if we are being examined this day as to a good work to the ailing man, by what means he has been healed, 10let it be known to all of you⁺, and to all the people of Israel, that in the name of Jesus Christ of Nazareth—whom you⁺ crucified, whom God raised out from the dead—in Him this man stands before you⁺ sound.
 11This is

-‘the stone having been rejected by you, the builders,
+‘the stone having been rejected by you⁺, the builders,

 The Name Forbidden

 13Now seeing the boldness of Peter and of John, and having understood that they are unschooled and ordinary men, they were astonished.
 And they recognized them, that they had been with Jesus.
 14And beholding the man having been healed standing with them, they had nothing to contradict.
 15But having commanded them to go outside the Council, they began to confer with one another, 16saying, “What shall we do to these men?
-For truly that a noteworthy sign has come to pass through them is evident to all those inhabiting Jerusalem, and we are not able to deny it.
-17But that it might not spread further on among the people, let us warn them to speak no longer to any man in this name.”
+For truly that a noteworthy sign has come to pass through them is evident to all those dwelling in Jerusalem, and we are not able to deny it.
+17But so that it might not spread further on among the people, let us threaten them to speak no longer to any man in this name.”

-19But Peter and John answering, said to them, “Whether it is right before God to listen to you, rather than God, you must judge.
-20For we are not able to stop speaking about what we have seen and heard.”
+18And having summoned them, they commanded them not to speak nor to teach at all in the name of Jesus.
+19But Peter and John, answering, said to them, “Whether it is right before God to listen to you⁺ rather than God, you⁺ must judge.
+20For we are unable to stop speaking about what we saw and heard.”

 21And having further threatened them, they let them go, finding no way they might punish them, on account of the people, because all were glorifying God for that having happened.
 22For the man on whom this sign of healing had taken place was more than forty years old.